pythoncapi/pythoncapi/doc/new_api.rst

   question remains if it will be possible to replace ``Py_INCREF()`` and ``Py_DECREF()`` with function calls without killing performances.
-* Reduce the size of the C API to reduce the maintenance burden of :ref:`Python implementations other than CPython <other-python-impl>`.
-See :ref:`Remove functions <remove-funcs>`.
+* Reduce the size of the C API to reduce the maintenance burden of :ref:`Python implementations other than CPython <other-python-impl>`: :ref:`Remove functions <remove-funcs>`.
 * Reduce the size of the ABI, especially export less symbols.